• About

 Eyelid lift (blepharoplasty)

-Blepharoplasty or eyelid lifts can be performed for medical and cosmetic reasons to treat hooded eyelids, baggy eyelids and drooping eyelids (ptosis).
+Blepharoplasty, or eyelid lift, can be performed for medical and cosmetic reasons to treat hooded eyelids, baggy eyelids and drooping eyelids (ptosis).
 The procedure involves removing excess skin to lift the eyelids.

 A Medicare rebate may apply if the surgery is for functional reasons.
 Cosmetic eyelid lifts do not attract a Medicare rebate.